Book Review: Team of Rivals: The Political Genius of Abraham Lincoln

 Find a way to celebrate Jólabókaflóðið together.

 You can listen to how Jólabókaflóðið is pronounced at Google Translate.
-And you can read a few articles about this amazing Icelandic tradition here, here or here.
+And you can read a few articles about this amazing Icelandic tradition here and here.

 And if you need a good book suggestion, check out our family’s top ten lists for youth fiction at Boo Radley Book Reviews.